Author Guidelines

 The authors' declaration must be signed by all authors and addressed to the Editor-in-Chief of the Journal, including the following information:

-- Upon acceptance of the manuscript for publication, the authors retain copyright and agree that the manuscript will be published under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC-ND 4.0), https://creativecommons.org/licenses/by-nc/4.0/.
-This license allows third parties to share the publication, provided they attribute proper authorship to the authors and do not use the work for commercial purposes.
+• Upon acceptance of the manuscript for publication, the authors agree that the manuscript will be published under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC-ND 4.0), https://creativecommons.org/licenses/by-nc-nd/4.0/.
+Adhering to this license ensures that the work is accessible to as many readers as possible, promoting the dissemination of knowledge while protecting the authors' rights and restricting commercial use and the creation of unauthorized derivative versions.

 According to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals, authorship implies a substantial contribution to the manuscript (see point 4).